kanno-soe/kanno-soe/Exposition/Theory.md

 ## The act-grammar grid

-> *Carrying the self forward and practice-realizing the myriad dharmas is delusion; the myriad dharmas coming forward and practice-realizing the self is awakening.*
+> *Carrying the self forward and practice-realizing the myriad dharmas is deemed delusion; the myriad dharmas coming forward and practice-realizing the self is awakening.*
 >
 > — Eihei Dōgen, *Genjōkōan*